Proquation/climate-multilingual-chatbot/AZURE_DEPLOYMENT.md

 3. **API Key Authentication Failures**
    - Verify all API keys are valid and not expired
    - Check for any special characters that might need escaping

+4. **Git Not Found Error**
+   - This is common in Azure environments: `Failed to initialize chatbot: [Errno 2] No such file or directory: 'git'`
+   - Solution: Ensure you've downloaded models locally with `python src/utils/download_models.py` before deployment
+   - The application has been modified to handle this case by loading models from local paths

+5. **Hugging Face Model Download Issues**
+   - If you see errors related to downloading models from Hugging Face, make sure your deployment includes the local model files
+   - Check that the `models/climatebert` directory exists and contains all model files

 ### Logs